rhel-labs/learn-katacoda/sql-server-insights/step5.md

 `systemctl restart mssql-server.service`{{execute}}

-Force a Red Hat Insights checkin so that a new batch of system data is uploaded to the Insights service.
+Force a Red Hat Insights check-in so that a new batch of system data is uploaded to the Insights service.

 `insights-client`{{execute}}